 The 2.4 mile swim starts at 7:30am from the beach south of the Oceanside Pier.
 Athletes will swim out to the first buoy turn right and swim towards the harbor keeping all course buoys are your right shoulder.
 TIP: in order to get to the first buoy promptly and not off course, do not look for or swim towards the pier.
 The first buoy is several hundred yards south of the pier and sighting off the pier will lead you off course

-There is a 2 hour and 20 minute course cut off for the 2.4 mile swim.
+There is a 2 hour and 20 minute course cut off based on the 2.4 mile swim start.

 1.2 Mile Swim